dhzdhd/languages/Haskell/LearnYouAHaskell-Book.md

 Num  -- Numeric typeclass, members act like numbers (take in ints and floats) fromIntegral :: (Num b, Integral a) => a -> b  -- Num but only integral numbers Floating  -- double & float

+-- Algebraic data types (ADT)
+data Bool = False | True  -- Defining a new type

+data Shape = Circle Float | Rectangle Float Float deriving (Show)  -- makes part of Show typeclass surface :: Shape -> Float surface (Circle r) = pi * r ^ 2 surface (Rectangle x1 y1) = (abs $ x1 - y1) * (abs $ y1 - x1)

+-- Records
+data Person = Person { firstName :: String
+                     , lastName :: String
+                     , age :: Int
+                     , height :: Float
+                     } deriving (Show)
 ```

 - Sort of interface that defines behaviour.
-If a type is a part of a typeclass, that means that it supports and implements the behavior the typeclass describes.
+If a type is a part of a typeclass, that means that it supports and implements the behaviour the typeclass describes.
 - `=>` is a **class constraint**.
 The type of values must be a member of the typeclass
+- Creating types
+	- We use the `data` keyword to create types.
+	- `data A = B`
+	- Here, `A` is the type name and `B` is called a value constructor.
+Both are capital
+	- Value constructors can have fields which can contain values
+	- These fields are actually params to the value constructors which are functions
+	- We can pattern match value constructors but not use them as types.
+	- It's common to use the same name as the type if there's only one value constructor

 ## Pattern matching